abhaynayar/obsidian/notes/web.md

 /?q='or''='
 ```

-SQLmap
+sqlmap
-- If SQLmap stops in between, try pressing `Enter`.
+- If SQLmap stops in between, try pressing `Enter` or `Ctrl-c`
-- Always use `--threads 10` with SQLmap.
+- Always use `--threads 10` to speed up.
 - Output goes to `~/.sqlmap/output/`

 #### PHP